charmoniumQ/PROBE/docs/benchmark_suite/README.md

 - **Interpolative decomposition (ID)**.

-  1. We form a matrix where each benchmark is a column, each provenance system is a row, and the elements contain the log of the overhead ratio from the provenance system to native.
+  1. We form a matrix where each benchmark is a column, each provenance collector is a row, and the elements contain the log of the overhead ratio from the provenance collector to native.

   2. We apply ID to the matrix.
      ID seeks to estimate a $m \times n$ matrix by retaining $k$ of its columns and using a linear regression to estimate the remaining $n-k$ from those selected $k$ columns, sweeping on $k$.